 In 2022, we made excellent progress on many fronts across the VIC Tech ecosystem.
 We greatly expanded our Medical Advisory Board that provides clinical expertise to our opportunity assessment team as we review new technologies that might provide the intellectual property foundation for new companies.
 Our portfolio companies made tremendous strides including large company strategic partner investment, building out teams with world recognized key opinion leaders, and acquisition of new equity investments and non-dilutive funding.
 In our affiliated VIC Investor Network we had a strong exit via buyout (~5x multiplier) that many members took advantage of.

 I would like to express my gratitude to VIC’s employees, our portfolio companies’ leaders and employees, and our collective investors.
 We work in a challenging field and progress is never a straight line.
 Time frames are often difficult to predict.
 However, looking ahead, we are confident in our ability to navigate the ongoing challenges and continue to drive outstanding growth and value for our stakeholders.

 Look for the VIC Annual Report Executive Summary (available to all readers) and the full confidential Annual Report (available to VIC shareholders only) in early February.
 We should have an exciting year ahead.

-On behalf of the entire VIC team, I wish everyone a safe, happy, and productive 2021!
+On behalf of the entire VIC team, I wish everyone a happy and productive 2023!